 Women are also protected from unfair dismissal and detriment for reasons connected to:

 Pregnant women and new mothers have specific workplace rights.
-It is important that employers and employees understand these rights.
-If an employer fails to observe these rights they may face an Employment Tribunal claim for unlawful sex discrimination and/or unfair dismissal.
+It is important that you and your employer understand these rights.
+If your employer fails to observe these rights they may face an Employment Tribunal claim for unlawful sex discrimination and/or unfair dismissal.

 All pregnant employees – regardless of hours worked or length or service – have a statutory right to paid time off for ante-natal care.

-All employees are entitled to one year’s statutory maternity leave regardless of length of service.
+You are entitled to one year’s statutory maternity leave regardless of length of service, if you are an employee.

-Employees are entitled to work for their employer during maternity leave for up to 10 days without bringing that leave to an end.
+You are entitled to work for your employer during maternity leave for up to 10 days without bringing that leave to an end.

 Statutory maternity pay is now 39 weeks for those who qualify.
 Contracts of employment may provide for more generous terms and/or payments.

-A woman may bring a discrimination and/or detriment claim if, as a result of maternity leave, she is denied benefit of the terms and conditions to which she is entitled (including pay rises, promotion and bonuses).
+As a woman, you may bring a discrimination and/or detriment claim if, as a result of maternity leave, you are denied benefit of the terms and conditions to which you are entitled (including pay rises, promotion and bonuses).

 Statutory paid annual leave (5.6 weeks) continues to accrue during ordinary maternity leave and additional maternity leave.

-All employees with a child under 17 have the right to request flexible working.
-Employers must give proper consideration to the request using the required statutory procedures.
+You have the right to request flexible working.
+Your employer must give proper consideration to the request using the required statutory procedures.

-Regardless of their length of service, employees dismissed when they are pregnant or on maternity leave are entitled to receive written reasons for their dismissal without having to request them.
+Regardless of your length of service, if you are dismissed when you are pregnant or on maternity leave you are entitled to receive written reasons for your dismissal without having to request them.

-It is automatically unfair to dismiss a female employee or select her for redundancy due to pregnancy or maternity.
+It is automatically unfair for your employer to dismiss a female employee or select her for redundancy due to pregnancy or maternity.
 There is no minimum qualifying service period.

 The preferential treatment of women on maternity leave over other employees during a redundancy programme is a rare example of lawful positive discrimination.

-Employees on maternity leave have special protection from redundancy.
-Where a redundancy situation means it is not practical to continue to employ a woman on maternity leave under her existing contract of employment, she must be offered any suitable alternative vacancy and is given priority over and above any another employee who is also at risk of redundancy but not on maternity leave.
+While on maternity leave, you have special protection from redundancy.
+Where a redundancy situation means it is not practical to continue to employ a woman on maternity leave under her existing contract of employment, she must be offered any suitable alternative vacancy and may be given priority over and above any other employee who is also at risk of redundancy but not on maternity leave.
 This can be with an associated company.
 The terms and conditions must not be substantially less favourable than those of the previous contract.

 Our expert discrimination in the workplace solicitors can help with all aspects of employment law, pregnancy and maternity discrimination.